bpd1069/saltshaker/README.md

 ### Applying to the local system

 Ensure you have salt installed.
-Then just download this repository somewhere and call the `deploy_locally.sh` script as root.
+Then just download this repository somewhere and call the `deploy.sh` script as root.

 The deployment script will erase any other salt data in your `/srv/` directory, so be careful, and will place this repository's salt data there.
-Then it will try to apply the state to the local machine.
+Then it will try to apply the state to the local machine using masterless mode.

 You can pass arguments to the deployment script which will be appended to a call to: `salt-call state.apply --state_verbose=false --local` and can be used